Potential Inventory, aka Content Moderation Tool

 OVERVIEW

-The Content Moderation Tool (CMT), aka Potential Inventory, is an application that allows publishers to review what articles, galleries, blogs, videos etc are currently eligible for recommendation by Homepage For You on sites or native apps.
-In addition to taking actions like blocking an article or marking it safe, the CMT includes real time engagement metrics.
-It also has custom algorithms designed to ensure content freshness and that only the most recent versions of articles are recommendable.
+Potential Inventory, AKA the Content Moderation Tool, is an application that allows publishers to review what articles, galleries, blogs, videos etc are currently eligible for recommendation by Homepage For You or automated personalized push on sites or native apps.
+Its primary use is around taking actions like blocking an article or shortening its timeframe for recommendation.
+For HP4U, it also has custom algorithms designed to ensure content freshness and that only the most recent versions of articles are recommendable.

 Beyond its pragmatic uses, the true purpose of the Content Moderation Tool is to ensure AI-assisted recommendations are not a black box.
 Publishers should be able to not only control and understand how the recommendations are made, but have complete transparency into what could be recommended and exactly what has been recommended.